Is moral truth absolute or relative?

-There never has been a consensus on major moral questions.
+And so, there never has been a consensus on many moral questions.
 We seem

 destined to always have active ethical disagreements in the world.

-Even if absolute truth exists in the religious sphere, we may never be
+Even if absolute truths exist in the religious sphere, we may never be

 - H.W.
 House, Ed., "Divorce